roboticsuic/UIC-duino-hand/Description.md

 **SolidWorks**:-------
 For a better final result of the 3D printed pieces we used sandpaper to polish them.
+Moreover, we had to modify the box where we put the electronics to optimize the space and put an arduino mkr, although the use of smaller arduinos to control servos would be a more suitable option.

 **Unity**:--------